-$$c = \frac{\text{Expense for interest for public debt}}{\text{Ave. public debt}}.$$ (5)
+$$c = \frac{\text{expense for interest for public debt}}{\text{average public debt}}.$$ (2.4)

 The best way to estimate average public debt A is to track the dates and the amounts of each inflow and outflow and then to find the average daily balance.

-Usually, such detailed data is unavailable to external analysts.
-A common practice is to estimate A as half the sum of the public debt at the start of the year $A_0$ and at the end of the year $A_1$ , although quarterly or monthly averages would be more accurate:
+Usually, such detailed data are unavailable to external analysts.
+A common practice is to estimate A as half the sum of the public debt at the start of the year A_0 and at the end of the year A_1 , although quarterly or monthly averages would be more accurate:

-$$A = (A_0 + A_1) / 2.$$ (6)
+$$A = (A_0 + A_1)/2.
+(2.5)$$

 Discounts on expenses DX are costs absorbed by governments or donors that the DFI does not record as expenses.
 Classic examples are technical help, free deposit insurance, coverage of organization costs or feasibility studies, debt guarantees, fees for consultants, classes for loan officers, and travel for employees.
-Although discounts on expenses often leave no trace in the financial statements and are difficult to track, they are common and may represent large resource transfers (Schreiner, 2000b).
+Although discounts on expenses often leave no trace in the financial statements and are difficult to track, they are common and may represent large resource transfers (Schreiner 2000b).